DavyJ0nes/plates/README.md

 ## Usage

-There is a helper tool `get-template` that accompanies this repo to aid in the moving of templates
+There is a helper tool `file-templates` that accompanies this repo to aid in the moving of templates

 ### Building the tool